-Brookwood Broadcasting is an award-winning program at Brookwood High School taught by Mrs. Cheryl Benton that features student-produced work for the BHS student body and community.
-Students who are interested in Video Production techniques and learning the skills for Broadcast Journalism have an opportunity to participate in a series of classes designed to start at the basic level and extend to more advanced filmmaking skills:
+Brookwood Broadcasting is an award-winning program at Brookwood High School taught by Mr. Dana Kling and Coach Jack Gayle that features student-produced work for the BHS student body and community.
+Students who are interested in Video Production techniques and learning the skills for Broadcast Journalism have an opportunity to participate in a series of classes designed to start at the basic level and extend to more advanced filmmaking skills.

 1st Year Coursework:

 These two classes learn the basics of camera use, editing, and project production.
 They also learn to operate the studio equipment in order to produce the “live” version of Around Brookwood in Minutes (ABIM is the weekly BHS school announcements show) that is shown school-wide during Guided Study.
 Editing skills focus on learning to use Casablanca Prestige units.

 The second year courses continue to produce the daily ABIM show until the Intro class learns how to do it as well as producing news & school related projects that air in an edited version of ABIM on Fridays.
 Second semester focuses on news and non-narrative projects like documentaries and PSA’s.
 Advanced editing on Prestige as well as learning the basics of Avid Express Pro are part of the focus of this year’s coursework.